spiritual somatic trauma therapist California

 Beyond

-I work as a psychotherapist (LMFT #143845) in private practice virtually throughout California, in person in the Santa Barbara area and as a Somatic Experiencing coach worldwide.
+I work as a psychotherapist (LMFT #143845) in private practice virtually throughout California, in person in the Santa Barbara area and as a Somatic Experiencing Practitioner worldwide.
 Beyond all the practices and modalities, I believe that wellness comes from living a soul-centered, and soul-led life—one full of meaning, depth, courage, and connection.

 Education and Training